I’m Natalie, and I’m super excited to share my story with you.

 I realized if I wanted to make more money, I had to go all in on my own business instead of helping other people build theirs (which is basically what freelance writing is).

-That year – my second year blogging – I made about $30k blogging.
+That year – my second year of business – I made about $30k.
 This included freelance writing, display advertising, and affiliate marketing.

 It was pretty awesome for me to see that I was actually creating a solid income online while working full time when I knew absolutely nothing about how to do it just two years prior.